AKD08/MMP-Very-Early-Beta/README.md

 # MMP (Minecraft Music Player) (Current Version Beta V5)

-Update :> new look, preview video, settings, light/dark mode, audio qualizer, use you own playlist, and a volume slider

 MMP is the ultimate app for Minecraft music lovers, letting you enjoy the iconic tracks from Minecraft with a personal twist!

 # Disclaimer